 The Ridership Study will be presented to the Transportation Authority Board in March 2014.

-Download the Ridership Study Draft Final Report presented to the Transportation Authority Citizens Advisory Committee on February 26, 2014.
+Download the Ridership Study Final Report approved by the Transportation Authority Board on March 25, 2014.

 ENGINEERING FEASIBILITY STUDY